cans/user-make/README.md

 cans.user-make
 ==============

-Ansible role to create a given list of users
+Ansible role to create a bunch of users on target hosts

-### How doe it works
+### How does it work

 Each user to create has to be defined with an item as follows: